The San Francisco Cable Car is for Tourists and That’s Okay

 The California Line

 The California line runs along California Street (hence the name) from Polk Gulch to the Financial District.
 Unlike the cable cars on the other two lines (Powell-Hyde and Powell-Mason) the cable cars on the California line can be operated from either end of the car.
 That means there isn’t a turnaround spot for people (tourists mostly) to take photos and videos.
 Instead, the cars on this line have a lever on both ends of the car.
 So when it’s time to move from one direction to another, the operator just moves to the other side of the car, and operates the cable car from there.
 Then the car moves in the other direction.

-The real reason we went to the California line is because we figured it wouldn’t be as busy as the other two.
+The real reason we went to the California line is that we figured it wouldn’t be as busy as the other two.
 And it wasn’t.
-We ended up getting seats on the side of the car, like we wanted to originally.
+We ended up getting seats on the side of the car like we wanted to originally.
 And then I decided, since I was here, I should stand up on the platform outside.
-You know the photos of the people standing on the cable car and riding it up/down the steep hills of San Francisco?
+Those photos of people standing on the cable car and riding it up/down the steep hills of San Francisco?
 Yep, that was me.
-Also I was totally singing “The Trolley Song” from the musical Meet Me in St. Louis in my head, despite the fact we were on a cable car, and not in St. Louis.
+Also, I was totally singing “The Trolley Song” from the musical Meet Me in St. Louis in my head, despite the fact we were on a cable car, and not in St. Louis.